 - Standard libraries, that are installed with the product.
 These are protected and cannot be changed. - User-defined libraries, in which users can add their own types.
-Copies of template types (data types, function block types and control module types), from the standard libraries can be modified and also added into the user-defined libraries.
+Copies of template types (data types, function block types, control module types, and diagram types), from the standard libraries can be modified and also added into the user-defined libraries.